rohanx64/rohanx64/README.md

-# 👋 Hi, im Rohan
+# 👋 Hi, im Rohan.
-## Im currently pursuing BSCS in IBA Karachi
+## Im currently pursuing BSCS in IBA Karachi.
-### Im generally interested in systems design, software engineering and game development
+### I'm generally interested in systems design, software engineering and game development.
-### I also work as a digital artist in my spare time
+### I also work as a digital artist in my spare time.

 <!---